 If you're buying a house that was built before the 1970s, there is a chance that the roof, siding, and floor tiles could contain a highly dangerous material called asbestos.
 If you breathe in just one fiber, it can stick to your lungs and increase your chance of developing a form of lung cancer called mesothelioma.

-According to House Logic, getting an inspector to identify if your house contains asbestos can cost $400 to $800, and depending on how much of this nasty stuff the house has, it can cost $20,000 to $30,000 to pay a professional to remove it.
+According to House Logic, getting a home inspector to identify if your house contains asbestos can cost $400 to $800, and depending on how much of this nasty stuff the house has, it can cost $20,000 to $30,000 to pay a professional to remove it.

 Asbestos can be in the exterior siding, roofing, flooring, and even the walls.
 Buying new materials will easily add another $20,000 or more to the overall cost of asbestos removal.
 To avoid asbestos entirely, consider buying a home that was built after the 1970s.

-If you've already moved into your home and you're worried about the presence of asbestos, you could purchase this Professional Asbestos Do It Yourself Test Kit from Amazon for $39.99 at the time of writing, which includes the cost of laboratory testing.
+If you've already moved into your home and you're worried about the presence of asbestos, you could try looking online for a DIY at-home testing kit.